nkarl/wsu-cpts-451-dbms/week-2/Relational Model.md

 > - A primary key *disallows a NULL value*.

 #### 4. Foreign Key Constraints
-> [!info]
-> - inclusion dependencies (generalization of the foreign key constraints)
+- inclusion dependencies (generalization of the foreign key constraints)
-> - specified between two relations to maintain correspondence between their respective tuples
+- specified between two relations to maintain correspondence between their respective tuples

-> [!info] Definition
+> [!summary] Definition
 > Relation schemas: **R** and **S**
 > **R** has a primary key **K** (a set of attributes)
 > **S** has a *foreign key* **FK** (a set of attributes) if: